nodejs/node-addon-api/doc/basic_types.md

 ```

 Returns `true` if the underlying value is a JavaScript `true` or JavaScript
-`false` or `false` if the value is not a Boolean value in JavaScript.
+`false`, or `false` if the value is not a Boolean value in JavaScript.

 #### IsNumber
 ```cpp